PixelStudios138/9DataScienceRepo/README.md

 ### Part 3
 Using `.median()` instead of `.mean()` means that the data will be replaced with the middle value, not the average.

+### Part 5
+Cleaning did improve the datset, as there were no inconistent or missing values.
+Questions on who has the youngest athletes or most gold medals can be answered more accurately.

+### Reflection
+The dirtiest column was medals, as a lot of athletes did not win anything.
+The best time to drop data was if there was no saving it, like when age or medals was missing, but height and weight were good ones to fix.
+Data  cleaning is very important, as it allows accurate predictions for things that need it, for example the weather.